Big-Life-Lab/PHES-ODM-Validation/specs/module-functions.md

     * `validationPackageVersion`: string consisting of the version of the validation package used
     * `errors`: A list of Python dictionaries describing each error.
 For more information refer to the files in the [validation-rules](../validation-rules/) folder

-# generate_cerberus_schema
+# generate_validation_schema

 Generates the cerberus schema containing the validation rules to be used with the `validate_data` function.

 ## Arguments